 What does it mean for a baby to be more effective than a pump?

-Here is a common scenario: a new mother goes back to work after maternity leave.
-After a rocky start, nursing is going great and baby is growing well.
+Here is a common scenario: a new mother is planning to go back to work after maternity leave.
+Nursing is going great, and baby is growing well.

-However, after the mother goes back to work, she struggles to pump as much milk as her baby takes in daycare, and she’s worried about her milk supply.
+However, after that mother goes back to work, she struggles to pump as much milk as her baby takes in daycare, and she’s worried about her milk supply.

 In this case, a lactation consultant might tell the mom, “There’s nothing wrong with your milk supply.
 A breast pump can’t be as effective as a baby.”